What is Giardia?

 - When camping do not urinate or have a bowel movement within 30 metres of a water source

-- If you have a Giardia infection, do not swim in lakes, ponds, streams, rivers, swimming pools and hot tubs while you have diarrhea and until at least 48 hours after the diarrhea has stopped.
+- If you have a Giardia infection, do not swim in lakes, ponds, streams, rivers, swimming pools and hot tubs while you have diarrhea.
+Wait until at least 48 hours after the diarrhea has stopped before swimming again.
 Avoiding this activity will help to ensure that other swimmers do not become infected

 - Do not drink unpasteurized milk or juices